 Helping you navigate Michigan’s new No-Fault Auto Insurance Laws.

 The reformed Michigan no-fault law now offers drivers more choices, as well as changes to their auto insurance.
-While some of these changes will be phased in over time, most will go into effect on July 2, 2020.
+While some of these changes will be phased in over time, most went into effect on July 2, 2020.

-At Nulty Insurance, we want to help you understand how your auto insurance coverage is affected.
+Contact us and we will help you understand how your auto insurance coverage is affected.

 Frequently Asked Questions